fabferri/az-pattern/route-server/rs-2er-circuits/README.md

    * route server in the "RouteServerSubnet"  10.100.0.0/25 with IPs: [10.100.0.4, 10.100.0.5]
    * vm02 in the subnet 10.100.0.128/25
    * vm03 in the subnet 10.200.0.128/25

+   vnet0 is a spoke vnet and it is in peering with two hub vnets: vnet1 and vnet2.

 * All the route servers are set with **AllowBranchToBranchTraffic** enabled.

-*  vnet0 is a spoke vnet and it is in peering with two hub vnets: vnet1 and vnet2.

 * All the vnet peering have the same setup:
    * Traffic to remote virtual network: allow (default)